ObiOne84/django-chefs-helper/TESTING.md

 ## Django Framework Testing

-* Django Automated Testing added to test basic functionality of Django models and views.
+* Django Automated Testing was added to test the basic functionality of Django models and views.

 <details>
 <summary> Django Coverage